-ballestas islands
+ballestas islands portrait

-All need to know to have a complete experience in these wonderful Islands this 2022
+All need to know to have a complete experience in these wonderful Islands this 2024

 Ballestas islands overview

-ballestas islands seals
+the ballestas islands

-Ballestas Islands are a set of rocky islets full of wildlife like penguins, cormorants, marine birds, and even penguins.
-All of them singing, reposing over the rocks, spreading their wings, within sight of onlookers, just on Paracas sea border, Pisco district, province of Ica, 03 hours from south of Lima.
-Of course, the experience not is complete without the smell of guano (seabird droppings) that abound in the islets.
-This input was important as a fertilizer for the crops of the Peruvian coast and highlands in the middle of the previous century.
-For this reason, the Ballestas Islands are strongly related to the history of Peru.
+Of course, the experience is incomplete without the smell of guano (seabird droppings) that abounds in the islets.
+In the middle of the previous century, this input was important as a fertilizer for the crops of the Peruvian coast and highlands.
+For this reason, the Ballestas Islands are strongly related to Peru’s history.

 Location

-Paracas means sandstorms because the National Reserve is located in an arid zone that borders the sea and receives its disordered and hard breezes over the sands.
 The Ballestas are situated in the sea of Paracas, between Lima and Ica departments.
 30 minutes by boat from Pisco province, 240 kilometers south of Lima, the capital of Peru, and 80 kilometers northwest of the Ica Department.

 History

-ballestas islands history
+history of ballestas islands

 The guano or seabird droppings were extracted from Ballestas islands and were used as natural fertilizers around the world.
 The increase of organic food or productions cultivated with organic fertilizers promoted this input’s extract.
 However, the guano and the islands have a common past, that even involved a war between Peru and Chile.
-Following, you will find a little timeline explaining it and other essential facts.
+You will find a little timeline explaining it and other essential facts.

 Sea life

 The diversity of wildlife in the Ballestas is amazing.
 With more than 200 species of migratory birds that make a stopover on the islets, without mentioning its permanent tenants like the Humboldt penguins, the Guanays, the Peruvian boobies, pelicans, kelp gulls, and Inca terns.
-Therefore, the islands represent a true paradise of birdwatching in Peru.
-Of course, we don’t forget the dolphins and turtles which visit the islands periodically.

 But, what do these birds eat?
 Well, the surface of islets and Paracas coasts are rocky and deserts, and nothing grow there, but if we look underwater, we’ll realize that more than 300 types of algae inhabit there, feeding the fish and shellfish.
-These in turn will be food for local birds, seals, and sea lions.
+These, in turn, will be food for local birds, seals, and sea lions.

 • Guanays: The responsible for guano over the islets for more than 600 years!
 Among local birds, these are the most numerous.
 They have a red circle around their eyes, elongated beak, black plumage with a white crop, and jowls.
 For this reason, these can be confused with Humboldt penguins in the distance.